 Cleaning your paint brushes properly will extend the life of your brush.
 You want to make sure that you are using quality brushes.
 The cheap paint brushes with the synthetic bristles are meant to be used once and then thrown away.

-Properly cleaning paint brushes:
+Properly cleaning paint brushes in just 8 steps:

 1. The first thing you need to do is get as much of the excess paint in the brush out of the bristles.
 You can do this by pressing the bristles firmly against the inside of the paint can.
-Then you should take old pieces of newspaper and paint the newspaper with the brush to remove even more paint.
+Then you should take old pieces of newspaper and paint the newspaper with a brush to remove even more paint.
 Press the bristles against the newspaper so you can remove the majority of the paint.

 3. Place the paint brush into the thinner and make sure that the bristles are properly immersed in the fluid.